yasserhous/Kali-VM/README.md

 #### 2.2) unzip the package at the location of your choice, but note that location as the kali linux operating system will be added to your VirtualBox
 #### 3) Follow the Kali Linux documentation to add the operating system on virtualbox. https://www.kali.org/docs/virtualization/import-premade-virtualbox/.
 My virtualbox manager did not look exactly like the one displayed in the documentation, but I managed to find the add option by going to machine --> add.
 ### 4) Setup the host only network
 #### 4.1) By default, your newly added Kali Linux OS might not be connected to the right network adapter.
 The goal is to connect it to the host-only network to create an isolated secure environment.
 Your VM will be able to communicate with the host or other VMs , but not to the outside world.
-Since the intention is to use this VM for malware analysis, we want to minimize the risk for unintended infections spreading on the network
+Since the intention is to use this VM for malware analysis, we want to minimize the risk for unintended infections spreading on the network.
+To ensure the right network adapter is selected, go to settings --> Network --> choose the adapter that is enabled --> change the "attached to" field to "Host-only Adapter" and press Ok.
+Once you run your VM, you can verify it the adapter kicked in by trying to access the internet from the VM. you should not be able to do so.
+#### 4.2) We need to ensure that our VM can communicate with our host, and we achieve this by pinging from host to VM, and from VM to host. the ip of the VM can be found on virtual box by going to Tools --> Properties and selecting the right adapter.
+The ip address should be displayed at the bottom

 ### 5) verify that your vm is setup properly.

 ## Running the Fork Bomb